evkx/evkx.github.io/content/models/byd/atto_3/Atto_3/_index.md

 The BYD Atto 3 comes equipped with one sound system option:

-- **Dirac:**: Features eight speakers and delivers a maximum output of  watts.
+- **Dirac:** Features eight speakers and delivers a maximum output of  watts.

 Additionally, the model includes 2 USB-C connections as standard.
 The model has 2 USB-A connections as standard.